sincethestudy/fastask/README.md

 ## Installation

-**NOTE**

-ITS NOT ON PYPI YET CUZ THEY WONT LET ME MAKE AN ACCOUNT, FOR NOW JUST GIT CLONE AND DO "pip3 install ."
-IN THE DIR.

-~~FastAsk can be installed using pip:~~ see above
+FastAsk can be installed using pip:

 ```bash
 pip install fastask